hellobro12/Big-bounty-Report/README.md

 - DNS misconfiguration walkthrough
 - How attackers identify and exploit unclaimed subdomains (GitHub-based)
 - Sample bug bounty report with proof-of-concept
-- Tools used: `dig`, `subjack`, manual GitHub setup

-### Progress

-1. Completed a few authentication-related labs in PortSwigger using Burp Suite.
-2. Completed an assignment report on the DVWA machine with three attacks:
-   - Brute Force
-   - Command Injection
-   - File Upload

 ## Labs